 - i.
-Identify organizations and individuals that will implement the project and describe the role of each. - ii.
-Describe the applicant's capacity to lead the project. - iii.
-Describe the applicant's relationship and history working with law enforcement professionals.
-In particular, applicants should include organizational efforts to educate or train law enforcement professionals. - iv.
-Describe how the project will manage and monitor the subgrantees. - v.
-Describe the applicant's history with victim-related issues (e.g., policy development, training). - vi.
-Identify any organization strengths and weaknesses, as well as any challenges (e.g., resources, policy and system barriers, training gaps). - vii.
-Identify any additional staffing, resource, or capacity needs.
+Identify organizations and individuals that will implement this project and describe the role of each. - ii.
+Describe the capacity of the organization to lead this project and to work collaboratively with stakeholders. - iii.
+Describe the applicant's relationship and history working in partnership with multidisciplinary professionals, survivors, cultural leaders, and disability experts to support child and youth victims and witnesses. - iv.
+Describe the applicant's history of working on national-scope programs, efforts, and initiatives.

+- v.
+Describe the applicant's history of developing innovative publications, and provide examples. - vi.
+Describe how the organization will manage and monitor subgrantees and contracts. - vii.
+Describe any strengths and weaknesses of your organization.
+Identify the challenges (e.g., resources, policy and system barriers, training gaps). - viii.
+Identify any additional staffing, resource, and capacity needs your organization may need to lead this program.

 d.
-Plan for Collecting the Data Required for this Solicitation's Performance Measures The performance measures for this program are outlined on pages 13-15.
+Plan for Collecting the Data Required for This Solicitation's Performance Measures

+The performance measures for this program are outlined on pages 13-14.
 The award recipient will be required to submit semi-annual performance metrics through GMS.

-To demonstrate program progress and success, as well as, to assist the Department with fulfilling its responsibilities under the Government Performance and Results Act of 1993 (GPRA), Public Law 103-62, and the GPRA Modernization Act of 2010, Public Law 111-352, applicants that receive funding under this solicitation must provide data that measure the results of their work done under this solicitation.
+To demonstrate program progress and success, as well as to assist the Department with fulfilling its responsibilities under the Government Performance and Results Act of 1993 (GPRA), Public Law 103-62, and the GPRA Modernization Act of 2010, Public Law 111-352, applicants that receive funding under this solicitation must provide data that measure the results of their work done under this solicitation.
 OJP will require any award recipient, post award, to provide the data requested in the "Data Grantee Provides" column so that OJP can calculate values for the "Performance Measures" column.
 Performance measures for this solicitation are as follows: